gammu/gammu/docs/manual/smsd/odbc.rst

 Configuration
 -------------

+Before running :ref:`gammu-smsd` you need to create necessary tables in the database.
+You can use examples given in database specific backends parts of this manual to do that.

 You specify data source name (DSN) as :config:option:`Host` in :ref:`gammu-smsdrc`.
 The data source is configured depending on your platform.